ahmetkizilay/artsince.github.io/_posts/2016-02-02-dockerizing-neo4j-with-extension.md

 1. data volume: This is the `data` folder inside neo4j installation which containing the `graph.db` directory which actually holds the database files.
 2. plugins volume: the elastic search extension has some jar files that should go to the plugins folder of Neo4j.
 3. extension volume: This is my custom volume that contains a script file to be run before Neo4j starts.
+Note that this mapping will create a new directory in the Neo4j container.
+Therefore, it is important to select a directory name that will not break anything in the installation.

 #### Before-Start Hook
 With 2.3.2 Neo4j image, I can use `EXTENSION_SCRIPT` environment variable to specify a script file to execute before Neo4j starts.
 The Elastic Search extension needs two parameters to be set in `neo4j.properties` file, so I will create a script that concatenates two lines to the end of the file.